SnoBoarder/ClassInstanceTracker/README.md

 Counted 5
 ```

-Bonus:

-1. For additional bonus points, consider a mechanism that does not require each class counted to inherit from a common base class.
+6. For additional bonus points, consider a mechanism that does not require each class counted to inherit from a common base class.
-2. For even more bonus points, in addition to the number of instances created, also display the count of the number of instances that are still alive (i.e. reachable).
+7. For even more bonus points, in addition to the number of instances created, also display the count of the number of instances that are still alive (i.e. reachable).

 ## Class View